inngest/stepkit/README.md

 ## Contributing

-If you're new to contributing, you will find all the essential information (_architecture overview, etc_) in the ["Welcome to the StepKit Community" discussion thread](https://github.com/inngest/stepkit/discussions) before getting started.
+If you're new to contributing, you will find all the essential information (_architecture overview, etc_) in the ["Welcome to the StepKit Community!" discussion thread](https://github.com/inngest/stepkit/discussions/45) before getting started.

 We encourage you to open issues and submit pull requests!